John G. McLean Professor of Business Administration

-His research examines corporate and household finance in emerging markets, with a focus on banking, microfinance, insurance, and the relationship between financial development and economic growth.
 He has worked in China, India, Indonesia, South Africa, and Vietnam.
 He is an affiliate of the National Bureau of Economic Research, and the Bureau for Research and Economic Analysis of Development.
 He is on the board of the Jameel Poverty Action Lab, as the co-chair for research.

 Before joining the Harvard Business School, Professor Cole worked at the Federal Reserve Bank of New York in the economic research department.
-He currently serves on the Boston Federal Reserve's Community Development Research Advisory Council, and has served as an external advisor to the Gates Foundation, and as the chair of the endowment management committee of the Telluride Association, a non-profit educational organization.
+He has served on the Boston Federal Reserve's Community Development Research Advisory Council, served as an external advisor to the Gates Foundation, and was the chair of the endowment management committee of the Telluride Association, a non-profit educational organization.
 He is a cofounder and board chair of a non-profit, Precision Agriculture for Development.